tristantapson8/CS1XA3/Project01/README.md

   used before a user sits down to work, and notifies them if any changes have been made to their remote repo via comparison to the local repo.
 After doing so, it recommends a git pull, and displays all the changed made in the remote repository.
+  (If you want to test this feature, make a change to the remote host that isnt also done on the local host, to see the warning message and the changes displayed via git whatchanged.
+Otherwise, it will just notify you that your local host is up to date with the remote host).

 ### 8 - Help Menu
   Simple display as to what feature correseponds to what number.
 This is displayed